Learning directed acyclic graphs based on sparsest permutations

 \section{Effects of inferring CI relations from data}

-As mentioned earlier, the CI relations used for the SP algorithm and other constraint-based methods need to be estimated from data.
-In the following, we explain how to infer the CI relations using the standard hypothesis testing framework and discuss what the consequences are for the performance of the SP algorithm.
+The CI relations used by the SP algorithm need to be estimated from data.
+To infer the CI relations, we apply the standard hypothesis testing framework as it was used also in earlier constraint-based methods (see, e.g.,~\citet{RobScheiSpirtWas,ZhangSpirtes03}).
+For brevity, we only present the formal testing framework when $\mathbb{P}$ is a Gaussian distribution, although the results in this section apply for any distribution in which suitable CI tests can be constructed.